Can I put my goal on pause for a little bit?

 Do Less goals with manual data

-All of the above instructions still apply, but you might want to make sure you turn off the Pessimistic Presumptive Reports while you're gone!
+On a Do Less goal, setting a break of 0/day makes your goal harder (it means you can't do the thing at all), so you may want to set yourself a higher allowance for that time.
+You may also need to make sure you turn off the Pessimistic Presumptive Reports while you're gone!
 (If you don't know what those are, read about them first!)

 Even if you drastically increase your goal rate for your break period, the PPRs will have new values to reflect your new rate, so you could still end up derailing on the goal while you're away.
 Turning off the PPRs will ensure that no data is entered while you're gone, so you don't even have to schedule the break if you don't want to.